bramtayl/Justly/README.md

 ### Ratios

 In Justly, you write ratios as a a rational fraction (integer / integer).
-The numerator will be omitted if it is one, and the denominator will be omitted if it is one.
+Justly will omit the numerator if it is 1, and the denominator if it is 1.
 Therefore:

 - "" represents the ratio 1